mendix/docs/content/developerportal/operate/trends-v4.md

 ![](attachments/trends-v4/jvm-heap.png)

-One of the most important things to know in order to be able to interpret the values in this graph, is the fact that the JVM does not immediately clean up objects that are no longer in use.
+One of the most important things to know, in order to be able to interpret the values in this graph, is that the JVM does not immediately clean up objects that are no longer in use.
 This graph will show unused memory as still in use until the so-called *garbage collector*, which analyzes the memory to free up space, is run.
-So, you cannot see how much of the JVM memory that is in use before a garbage collection will be available after the garbage collection cycle, because the garbage collection process will only find out about that when it actually runs.
+So, you cannot see how much of the JVM memory that is in use before a garbage collection will be available after the garbage collection cycle, because the garbage collection process will only find that out when it actually runs.

 These are the types of object: